-It’s December and Christmas, associated with the color red.
-Discover the power, the nature, and the language of red.
+It’s Discover the power, the nature, and the language of red.
 Find out what red symbolizes and what colors work well with red.
-The color is combined with much more.

 Shades of Red are synonymous with red or represent various shades of the color red, blood red, blush, brick, burgundy, carmine, China red (see vermilion), cinnabar (see vermilion), crimson, fire engine red, flame (see scarlet), Indian red, madder, maroon, rose, rouge, ruby, tomato, Venetian red, vermilion.